-- There are four basic types: - o i32, i64, f32, f64 - There is no distinction between signed and unsigned integer types, instead operations are specialized to be signed or unsigned. - There is a full-matrix of operations for conversions between the types - i32 integers serve as booleans, addresses, and values.
+- WebAssembly is a stack-based IR, similar to the JVM. - Four basic types: - o i32, i64, f32, f64 - There is no distinction between signed and unsigned integer types, instead operations are specialized to be signed or unsigned. - There is a full-matrix of operations for conversions between the types - i32 integers serve as booleans, addresses, and values.